Saturday, August 24, 2013

 La visite gourmande de la fromagerie Beillevaire.

-After my post on fromager Beillevaire (pronounce that BAY-vaire) I inquired if it was possible to visit the fromagerie.
+After my post on fromager Beillevaire (pronounced BAY-vaire) I inquired if I could visit the fromagerie.
 Perfect timing.
-There was a visite on Thursday and I was their guest to a tasting/degustation lunch.
+There was a visite on Thursday.
+I was their guest to a tasting/degustation lunch.

-I took the 7:23 TGV to Nantes in Loire-Atlantique and then a Transilian type local train to Machecoul et voila!
+I took the 7:23 TGV to Nantes in Loire-Atlantique Then a Transilian local train to Machecoul. voila 🧀

-Those delicate striations you see on cheese are from turning it on metal racks (a bit like Champagne is turned regularly).
-There is no set number of times a day...it depends on the look and feel of the cheese I was told.
+Striations on the cheese are from turning it on metal racks (like Champagne bottles are turned).
+There is no set number of times a day.
+It depends on the look and feel of the cheese I was told.

-Nathalie explains the types of cheeses found throughout France.
-I must get a proper cheese book!
-Suggestions are most welcome.
+Nathalie explains the types of cheese 🧀 found throughout France.

-We had a mini tasting of four different lait cru (unpasteurized) cheeses from Beillevaire -Brun de Noix (with a walnut outer 'skin', a creamy chèvre 'Pont d'Yeu', Rocher Nantais,and a 'Secret de Couvent'.
+We had a mini tasting of 4 different lait cru (unpasteurized) cheeses from Beillevaire -Brun de Noix (with a walnut outer 'skin', a creamy chèvre 'Pont d'Yeu', Rocher Nantais,and a 'Secret de Couvent'.

 Then off to lunch at the home of the parents of Pascal Beillevaire.
 My first cow sighting.